monarch-initiative/mondo/docs/editors-guide/using-mondo-for-curation.md

 If you are curating the statement: “The patient was diagnosed with myofibrillar myopathy, and displayed progressive limb and axial muscle weakness.”

+You would annotate the term `MONDO:0018943 myofibrillar myopathy`.
+See Figure 1.

+If you are curating the statement: “The patient was diagnosed with myofibrillar myopathy caused by a variation in BAG3.
+The patient displayed progressive limb and axial muscle weakness (...).”

-You would annotate the term `MONDO:0018943 myofibrillar myopathy`
+You would annotate the term `MONDO:0018943 myofibrillar myopathy 6`.
+See Figure 1.

 <img width="895" alt="image" src="https://user-images.githubusercontent.com/6722114/171963572-110aad4d-cbe3-41f2-9eb4-03dd58b243c7.png">

+**Figure 1**: Example hierarchy of myopathy in Mondo.

 ## Annotate up